TruSat/trusat-backend/README.md

  - checkout the appropriate branch of [`trusat-tle`](https://github.com/consensys-space/trusat-tle) to path `../trusat-tle` (i.e. its parent directory should match this repo's parent directory).
 Install any dependencies defined within that repo.
  - checkout the appropriate branch of [`trusat-iod`](https://github.com/consensys-space/trusat-iod) to path `../trusat-iod` (i.e. its parent directory should match this repo's parent directory).
 Install any dependencies defined within that repo.

-### Secure your HTTPS connections

-!TODO Instructions for generating `privkey.pem` and `fullchain.pem`, or just change code so that it (configurably) uses unsecured HTTP.

 ### Run the code

 After doing all of the above, and creating a valid `login.txt` file (see further above), simply run:

-`python3.7 server.py`
+`TRUSAT_DISABLE_HTTPS=T python3.7 server.py`

+### Secure your HTTPS connections

+If you want to omit `TRUSAT_DISABLE_HTTPS=T` above and test with a proper TLS-secured connection, you will need to generate the appropriate keys.

+!TODO Instructions for generating `privkey.pem` and `fullchain.pem`.

 ### Manual tests